puutaro/CommandClick/README.md

 -----

 ### Index mode
 This mode is main mode.
-Top is `web terminal view`, down is `shellscript name list`, bottom is toolbar.
+Top is `web terminal view`, down is `script name list`, bottom is toolbar.
-Main usage is executoin shellscript by list item clicking, other usage is maintenance shellscript or app by longpress or toolbar.
+Main usage is executoin script by list item clicking, other usage is maintenance script or app by longpress or toolbar.

 ![image](https://user-images.githubusercontent.com/55217593/216516311-c65c2795-30e3-4487-bd13-0fe8f7e72cdf.png)